 The Positives of Working on Sigtrack

-There are two things I really like about this company.
+There are two things I really like about Sigtrack.
 One, when there’s work available, there’s a lot of work, sometimes enough to keep you working steadily for a few months in a row.
-Second, you’re truly allowed to set your own hours, making it a great source of income when you’re between other work at home jobs.
+Second, you’re truly allowed to set your own hours, making it a great source of income when you’re in between other work at home jobs.
+(See even more jobs like this, I have a big list of Data Entry and Clerical type work.)

 Because all of the information you’ll be working with is connected to voter data, Sigtrack is required to hire citizens of the United States and you will be required to show proof of your citizenship.
 I strongly suspect that the company will only consider the application of individuals currently living in the United States, though I’ve yet to confirm this information.

-The biggest drawback I’ve encountered regarding this company is that the work can be tedious and repetitious.
+The biggest drawback I’ve encountered is that the work can be tedious and repetitious.
 I know lots of people who are fine with this type of work, but if you’re someone who gets bored and distracted easily, you may want to look for another source of income.

 Before Sigtrack will consider your application, you’ll need a newer computer (Windows 7 or more recent), dual monitors, and a reliable, high speed, broadband internet connection.